guoyu07/meta64/docs/code-notes.md

     // # sourceURL=renameNodePg.js

 I have no yet found a way to configure the eclipse to stop doing this, and it is a very serious problem.
 Only thing I know to do is eventually use ant text file replace feature to be able to fix it as part of the build process.
 Without having the sourceURL the stack traces for javascript errors are even more unhelpful than normal!

+## Public Commenting on Nodes

+* Sharing dialog allows you to specify "Public Commenting" for a node meaning that not only is the node visible to everyone but also everyone is allowed to add subnodes.
+Chaos will ensue and it shall be fun!

+* Here's how it's implemented: GUI checkbox turns it on by calling server addPrivilege with publicAppend=true, this simply causes a property to get set on the node like so: node.setProperty(JcrProp.PUBLIC_APPEND, true);

+* Actually at the time of this writing the checkbox isn't working, but you can manually add a node named publicAppend and set it to 'true'